Keyboard shortcuts

 To start using Eidetica, you need to:

-1. Choose and initialize a Database (storage mechanism)
+1. Choose and initialize a Backend (storage mechanism)

-4. Create or access a Database (logical container for data)
+4. Create or access a Database through the User (logical container for data)

 Here's a simple example: